JosephJNK/describe-json/README.md

 ## Pattern Matching

-Pattern matching is currently only supported on the names of types and typeclasses.
+Pattern matching is currently only supported on the names of types and interfaces.
 Future development will focus on specifying field properties and type parameters in patterns.

 ```coffeescript